AmbientRun/Ambient/docs/src/reference/animations.md

 ### Pre-loading animations

-The easiest way to pre-load animations is by simply creating `PlayClipFromUrlNode` nodes and waiting for them to load:
+You can pre-load animations is by simply creating `PlayClipFromUrlNode` nodes and waiting for them to load:

 ```rust
 let capoeira = PlayClipFromUrlNode::new(